cyzanfar/cyzanfar.github.io/_posts/2015-4-29-the-palindrome-effect.md

 title: Palindrome solver
 ---

 Today I had a phone interview where I was asked to explain the logic I would implement to determine if a word is a [palindrome](http://en.wikipedia.org/wiki/Palindrome).
-A palindrome is a string that reads backwards and frontward.
+A palindrome is a string that reads backward and frontward.
 For example **civic** or [aibohphobia](http://www.rinkworks.com/words/palindromes.shtml).

 Let's build an algorithm that will take a string and return true if it's a palindrome and false if it isn't.